gianpaj/mongo-scripts/Install_MongoDB_in_AWS.md

     sudo chkconfig mongod on

-Attach EBS volume to the EC2 instance
+Attach EBS volume to the EC2 instance from the AWS console.

-Format build a Linux file system
+Format/build the volume file system using ext4

     sudo mkfs -t ext4 /dev/xvdf